 3. Activating kids of all ages in a grassroots, hands-on way through Youth Citizen Science.
 The Children and Nature Network reports that kids spend 90% of their time indoors.
 As kids are more and more isolated from nature, Youth Citizen Science is a gateway to getting them out, observing and active.

 Leave No Trace has begun to build a pool of Nature Keeper Fund donors.
 The organization seeks a total of 25 donors who each pledge $5,000 every year for 5 years to realize the fund.
 Find out more information about the Nature Keeper Fund and your involvement.

 “Leave No Trace has been an important part of our family for over a decade.
 We are proud that our daughters are excited about Leave No Trace, and in that spirit, Lindsay and I are honored to start the Nature Keeper Fund.”

 “Since childhood I was blessed to have access to and understand the value of the outdoors and protection of nature and its creatures.
 These experiences shaped my professional and personal interests.
 As a long-time supporter of Leave No Trace, I have chosen to be a multi-year supporter of the newly created Nature Keeper Fund to ensure children from all walks of life have direct access to engaging, science-based outdoor use ethics to inspire lifelong stewardship values and practices.”

 “I’m pledging support because I’m excited about the new Nature Keeper Fund.
-The best asset the Center has is our passionate volunteers who make education happen.
+The best asset Leave No Trace has is our passionate volunteers who make education happen.
 Teaching kids Leave No Trace is rewarding as they seem to have an inherent outdoor responsibility and easily grasp the idea of protecting nature.
 I believe that the Nature Keeper Fund does the important work to ensure that our beloved outdoor world will be in good hands.”